Brooke Shields Shares Her 4 Wellness Must-Haves and Reflections on the “Extraordinary” Privilege of Aging

 Cindy Ord/Getty Images

-With the Clos collab and more in the mix, it sounds like a consuming undertaking…but she said it’s about time.
-“By the time I was in my fifties, I just took things differently,” she said.
-“I felt different about myself—I didn’t beat myself up so much.
+Most of Shields’ current initiatives share the same goal: To fight ageism and sexism in popular culture and promote the advancement of women.
+“We’re a large demo.
+We have lived lives,” Shields said.
+“By the time I was in my fifties, I just took things differently.
+I felt different about myself—I didn’t beat myself up so much.
 There was so much I felt excited about in the future.”

 Sonia Moskowitz/Getty Images